pyodide/pyodide/docs/development/building-from-sources.md

 (partial-builds)=
 ## Partial builds

-To build a subset of available packages in pyodide, set the environment variable `PYODIDE_PACKAGES` to a comma separated list of packages.
+To build a subset of available packages in Pyodide, set the environment variable `PYODIDE_PACKAGES` to a comma separated list of packages.
 For instance,